lulu9312/Rat_In_A_Maze/README.md

 # Rat_In_A_Maze
-A simple algorithm to solve maze using backtracking
+A simple algorithm to solve maze using backtracking.
+Backtracking is finding the solution of a problem whereby the solution depends on the previous steps taken.A maze is a 2D matrix in which some cells are blocked.
+One of the cells is the source cell, from where we have to start.
+And another one of them is the destination, where we have to reach.
+We have to find a path from the source to the destination without moving into any of the blocked cells.